JoseLuisMartins/SDIS-FEUP/README.md

 IMP: A peer must never store the chunks of its own files.

-This message is used to ensure that the chunk is backed up with the desired replication degree as follows.
+This message is used to ensure that the chunk is backed up with the desired desiredReplication degree as follows.
 The initiator-peer collects the confirmation messages during a time interval of one second.
-If the number of confirmation messages it received up to the end of that interval is lower than the desired replication degree, it retransmits the backup message on the MDB channel, and doubles the time interval for receiving confirmation messages.
+If the number of confirmation messages it received up to the end of that interval is lower than the desired desiredReplication degree, it retransmits the backup message on the MDB channel, and doubles the time interval for receiving confirmation messages.
 This procedure is repeated up to a maximum number of five times, i.e. the initiator will send at most 5 PUTCHUNK messages per chunk.

 Hint: Because UDP is not reliable, a peer that has stored a chunk must reply with a STORED message to every PUTCHUNK message it receives.
 Therefore, the initiator-peer needs to keep track of which peers have responded.

 A peer should also count the number of confirmation messages for each of the chunks it has stored and keep that count in non-volatile memory.
-This information is used if the peer runs out of disk space: in that event, the peer will try to free some space by evicting chunks whose actual replication degree is higher than the desired replication degree.
+This information is used if the peer runs out of disk space: in that event, the peer will try to free some space by evicting chunks whose actual desiredReplication degree is higher than the desired desiredReplication degree.

 Enhancement: This scheme can deplete the backup space rather rapidly, and cause too much activity on the nodes once that space is full.
-Can you think of an alternative scheme that ensures the desired replication degree, avoids these problems, and, nevertheless, can interoperate with peers that execute the chunk backup protocol described above?
+Can you think of an alternative scheme that ensures the desired desiredReplication degree, avoids these problems, and, nevertheless, can interoperate with peers that execute the chunk backup protocol described above?

 3.3 Chunk restore protocol